 - Name.
 Type in the title of your Data Store here.
 It will be shown publicly when you create a page for it.

 - Slug.
 This is the inner name of the store that can be used by other modules.
 Don’t use spaces or other specialized characters there – only letters, dash, and underscore symbols.

 - Store type.
 Here you can choose where the data saved by the user will be stored.

-- Cookies – the data is stored as cookies and will disappear after clearing the cache data.
+- Cookies – the data is stored as cookies and will disappear after clearing the cash data.

 - Session – the data will be stored only until the user ends the session on the server.

 - User Metadata – the information will be stored in the user’s metadata.
-This option is available only to authorized users because they, actually, have the option to save metadata on your website.
+This option is available only to authorized users because they have the option to save metadata on your website.

 - Local Storage – the data will be stored in the user’s local browser.